3 T-Shirt Sizing Agile Methods for Better Team Estimates

 T-Shirt Sizing Agile Example

-When deciding on an epic size when building a new website, it is essential to center this build around your project team’s goals.
-Take, for example, that you would like to create a website designed for the supervisors of an organization to access and have functionality for documentation.
+When deciding on an epic size for a new website, it is essential to center this build around your project team’s goals.
+For example, you might want to create a website designed for an organization’s supervisors to access and have functionality for documentation.

-Epics are the big picture, and each component of these would need to be broken down into user stories to have their full functionality.
+Epics are the big picture, and each component of these must be broken down into user stories to have their full functionality.
 The Epics for developing the site would be divided into sprints and looks like this:

 FeatureT-Shirt Size